-The PRC government's significant oversight over our business operation could result in a material adverse change in our operations and the value of our ADSs.
+The PRC government's oversight over our business operation could result in a material adverse change in our operations and the value of our ADSs.

-We conduct our business primarily through our PRC subsidiaries and the VIE.
+We conduct our business through our PRC subsidiaries and the VIE.
 Our operations in China are governed by PRC laws and regulations.
-The PRC government has significant oversight over the conduct of our business, and may intervene or influence our operations.
+The PRC government has oversight over the conduct of our business, and PRC regulations may affect our operations and/or the value of our ADSs.
 The PRC government has recently published new policies that significantly affected certain industries and we cannot rule out the possibility that it will in the future release regulations or policies that directly or indirectly affect our industry or require us to seek additional permission to continue our operations, which could result in a material adverse change in our operation, and our ordinary shares and ADSs may decline in value or become worthless.
-Therefore, investors of our company and our business face potential uncertainty from actions taken by the PRC government affecting our business.
+In addition, our securities may decline in value or become worthless if determinations, changes, or interpretations from PRC regulatory authorities result in our inability to assert contractual control over the assets of our PRC subsidiaries.
+Therefore, investors of our company and our business face potential uncertainty from actions that may be taken by the PRC government affecting our business.

-The PCAOB is currently unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections over our auditor deprives our investors with the benefits of such inspections.
+The PCAOB had historically been unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections of our auditor in the past has deprived our investors with the benefits of such inspections.

-Our auditor, the independent registered public accounting firm that issues the audit report included elsewhere in this annual report, as an auditor of companies that are traded publicly in the United States and a firm registered with the Public Company Accounting Oversight Board (United States), or the PCAOB, is subject to laws in the United States pursuant to which the PCAOB conducts regular inspections to assess its compliance with the applicable professional standards.
-Since our auditor is located in China, a jurisdiction where the PCAOB has been unable to conduct inspections without the approval of the Chinese authorities, our auditor is not currently inspected by the PCAOB.
-As a result, we and investors in our ADSs are deprived of the benefits of such PCAOB inspections.
-The inability of the PCAOB to conduct inspections of auditors in China makes it more difficult to evaluate the effectiveness of our independent registered public accounting firm's audit procedures or quality control procedures as compared to auditors outside of China that are subject to the PCAOB inspections, which could cause investors and potential investors in our ADSs to lose confidence in our audit procedures and reported financial information and the quality of our financial statements.
+Our auditor, the independent registered public accounting firm that issues the audit report included elsewhere in this annual report, as an auditor of companies that are traded publicly in the United States and a firm registered with the PCAOB, is subject to laws in the United States pursuant to which the PCAOB conducts regular inspections to assess its compliance with the applicable professional standards.
+The auditor is located in mainland China, a jurisdiction where the PCAOB was historically unable to conduct inspections and investigations completely before 2022.
+As a result, we and investors in the ADSs were deprived of the benefits of such PCAOB inspections.
+The inability of the PCAOB to conduct inspections of auditors in China in the past has made it more difficult to evaluate the effectiveness of our independent registered public accounting firm's audit procedures or quality control procedures as compared to auditors outside of China that are subject to the PCAOB inspections.
+On December 15, 2022, the PCAOB issued a report that vacated its December 16, 2021 determination and removed mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms.
+However, if the PCAOB determines in the future that it no longer has full access to inspect and investigate completely accounting firms in mainland China and Hong Kong, and we use an accounting firm headquartered in one of these jurisdictions to issue an audit report on our financial statements filed with the SEC, we and investors in our ADSs would be deprived of the benefits of such PCAOB inspections and accounting firm headquartered in one of these jurisdictions to issue an audit report on our financial statements.

-Our ADSs will be prohibited from trading in the United States under the Holding Foreign Companies Accountable Act, or the HFCAA, in 2024 if the PCAOB is unable to inspect or fully investigate auditors located in China, or in 2023 if proposed changes to the law are enacted.
-The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
+Our ADSs may be prohibited from trading in the United States under the HFCAA in the future if the PCAOB is unable to inspect or investigate completely auditors located in China.
+The delisting of the ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.